 Melbourne is a wonderful destination if you want to relax on a calm bay beach during the summer months.
 You have access to various different swimming spots and time can be spent chilling in a shoreside diner close to St Kilda.
 Many of the beaches in Melbourne are filled with surfers, especially during holidays and warm months.
 That is why you have to think about surfing out of the many things to do in Melbourne.
 Some of the favorite Melbourne beaches among travelers and locals and fun information about them.

-The big problem with the beaches is that there are so many available that you will have troubles making a final choice.
-Due to this, here are some of the really popular beaches that Melbourne has to offer.
+The big problem with the beaches is that there are so many available that you will have trouble making a final choice.
+Due to this, here are some of the most trendy beaches that Melbourne has to offer.